11 Quarto

 2. Create a GitHub account.

 3. Download and install Git.
-Git is a distributed VCS (version control system) that mirrors the codebase and its full history on every computer.
-GitHub is a web-based interface that integrates seamlessly with Git.
-For a clear explanation of Git’s core concepts, watch this video.
+Git is a distributed VCS (version control system) that stores your project history locally and remotely.
+GitHub is a web-based interface that works seamlessly with Git.
+For a quick intro to Git’s core concepts, watch this video.

 4. In RStudio (under Tools > Global Options > Git / SVN), check “enable version control” and set the path to git.
 On Windows: C:\Program Files\Git\bin\git.exe.
 On macOS/Linux, the path is usually set automatically (e.g., /usr/bin/git or /opt/homebrew/bin/git if installed via Homebrew).
 After setting the path, restart RStudio.

 5. Create a repository on GitHub.
-In the tutorial, skip the section ‘Commit your first changes’.
+You can skip the “Commit your first changes” section for now.

 6. By default, your repository will have one branch named main.
 Create an additional branch called dev off the main.
 Follow the instructions in the Hello-World Tutorial for guidance.